 One of the newer innovations is the Infinity Burial Suit, a jumpsuit woven from a mushroom-spore-infused thread produced by Coeio, a California-based green burial company.
 The company says the suit helps clean the body and soil of toxins that would otherwise seep into the environment.
 It also helps delivers nutrients from the body to surrounding plant roots and restarts life around a buried body faster than conventional burial.
 Coeio also plants two trees for every suit purchased.
 Former Beverly Hills 90210 star Luke Perry was laid to rest in a mushroom suit after he died of a stroke in 2019.

 Eirene offers high-quality, affordable cremation services across Ontario as well as in Nova Scotia and Saskatchewan.
 Families can make arrangements online or by phone, from the comfort of their own home.
 Prepay for your Eirene services online or by phone, in less than 15 minutes, and save thousands compared to traditional funeral providers.
-Do it entirely online, or work alongside a Funeral Director to find out your options.
+Do it entirely online, or work with our Funeral Directors to find out your options.
 Get started today.

 For information about our service areas please visit our locations page.